traylorcodes/boilerplate-react-project/README.md

 - ```npm install``` to install dependencies
 - ```npm run start``` to run the application
 - ```npm run build``` to build the application

+## Get started with Node.js

+If you haven't used Node.js before, follow [this documentation](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) to get started.